Delays in Spiking Neural Networks: A State Space Model Approach: Experimental Set-up

 \subsubsection{Network Architecture and Training}

-In all experiments, a network with two hidden layers is used with batch normalization layers \cite{ioffe2015batchnormalizationacceleratingdeep} and an accumulative output layer with cross entropy loss.
-Each model is trained using BPTT with surrogate gradient \cite{neftci2019surrogate}, AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} and cosine learning rate scheduler.
-We present further details for training and network parameters in Section \ref{sec:appendix_network_and_training}.
+In all experiments, a network with two hidden layers is used with batch normalization layers and an accumulative output layer with cross entropy loss.
+Each model is trained using BPTT with surrogate gradient \cite{neftci2019surrogate}.
+We present further details for training and network parameters in Appendix~\ref{sec:appendix_network_and_training}.